JeffersonLab/HallA-compton-jana2/README.md

 2. **Factory** fetches these events and passes them to the EVIO event parser
 3. **EVIO Event Parser** does EVIO event level parsing and delegates raw data parsing to Raw Data Parser
 4. **Raw Data Parser** parses raw data and creates hit objects with extracted data
-5. **Processor** consumes these hit objects and outputs the results to both text and ROOT files
+5. **Processor** consumes these hit objects and outputs the results to a ROOT file

 ## Hardware Configuration